Jirim Voices

 of Jirim Language and Traditions

-Jirim, spoken by an estimated 5,000 to 10,000 speakers, is an endangered language native to several villages in Taraba State, central-eastern Nigeria.
+Jirim, with an estimated 5,000 to 10,000 speakers, is an endangered language spoken in several villages across the Taraba State in north-eastern Nigeria.
 The region is renowned for its rich linguistic and cultural diversity, stunning natural landscapes, and welcoming communities.
 The Jirim people primarily engage in traditional agriculture, with guinea corn as their staple crop.
-However, the impacts of climate change and Nigeria’s challenging economic situation are compelling many young Jirim to migrate to urban areas in search of better infrastructure and economic opportunities.
-In these cities, Jirim speakers are increasingly exposed to Hausa, the leading language in the region spoken by over 70 million people.
+However, the impact of climate change and Nigeria’s challenging economic situation are compelling many young Jirim to migrate to urban areas in search of better infrastructure and economic opportunities.
+In cities, Jirim speakers shift to dominant languages like English and Hausa.
 As a result, the Jirim language and traditions are fading away.

 • videos with English subtitles